Thomas Wolsey: Downfall and death

-In 1529, Wolsey was stripped of his government office and property, including his magnificently expanded residence of Palace of Whitehall, which Henry took to replace the Palace of Westminster as his own main London residence.
+In 1529, Wolsey was stripped of his government office and property, including his magnificently expanded residence of the Palace of Whitehall, which Henry took to replace the Palace of Westminster as his own main London residence.
 Wolsey was permitted to remain Archbishop of York.
-He travelled to Yorkshire for the first time in his career, but when he was staying at one of the Archbishop's residences, Cawood in north Yorkshire, he was accused of treason and ordered to London by Henry Percy, 6th Earl of Northumberland.
+He travelled to Yorkshire for the first time in his career, but when he was staying at one of the Archbishop's residences, Cawood Castle in north Yorkshire, he was accused of treason and ordered to London by Henry Percy, 6th Earl of Northumberland.

 In great distress, Wolsey left Cawood Castle on the evening of 7 November 1530.
-He lodged at Pomfret Abbey in Pontefract that night and the following day made it to Sheffield Castle, where he spent the next 14 days hosted by George Talbot, 4th Earl of Shrewsbury.
+He lodged at Pomfret Abbey in Pontefract that night and the following day made it to Sheffield Manor Lodge, where he spent the next 14 days hosted by George Talbot, 4th Earl of Shrewsbury.